 15. For those wishing to list internships, please see our CE Engineering Internships website.

 Will we keep you in mind and make sure that

 the students always know you are interested and how they can contact you?
 Yes.

 Will we happily forward anything you send us regarding your company and

 potential employment to them?
 Absolutely.
 Several times a year?

 That being said, every possible way of contacting them and convincing them to come work with you is pretty much spelled out above.
 As you see, I show up around #4, namely, call or send me whatever you would like to tell the students and I will forward it to them.
 Permanent employment information is sent to students close to graduation.
 Co-op or internship offers go to all students.
-Jobs requiring years of experience go to several hundred previous graduates just looking around to see what's out there, or considering moving out of California before it slips into the sea.
+Jobs requiring years of experience go to several hundred previous graduates just looking around to see what's out there, or considering moving out of California before it burns down or slips into the sea.
+Or both.